Don't let your well run dry.

 Now, imagine what a pile of $100,000 + of bottles and jars looks like.

-By the way, buying products from influencers without knowing what the ingredients do, or how to use the product safely, is rapidly increasing this number.
+By the way, buying products from internet influencers without knowing what the ingredients do, or how to use the product safely, is rapidly increasing this number.

 Sustainability, especially when concerning beauty, is complicated.